Frequently Asked Questions

-- What health services are available to my son or daughter?
+- What health services are available to my student?

 - I would like to know more about the University's libraries.

-- What types of clubs and activities are available to my son or daughter?
+- What types of clubs and activities are available to my student?

 - When is commencement?

-- How does my son or daughter acquire an e-mail account at the University?
+- How does my student acquire an email account at the University?

-- Where can my son or daughter go for computer support?
+- Where can my student go for computer support?